Fun times at zero expense: Free things to do in Ras Al Khaimah

 Stroll Through Khatt Village

-Known for its thermal mineral springs, Khatt Village is nestled amidst palm trees and offers a tranquil environment.
+Khatt Village, known for its thermal mineral springs, is nestled amidst palm trees and offers a tranquil environment.
 While the hot springs are part of private resorts, the village, with its traditional architecture and surrounding mountains, is open for exploration.

 Visit the National Museum of Ras Al Khaimah